gerich-home/warriorjs-arena/README.md

 ### showEvents
 Boolean indicating whether or not to show the full log of events at each level.
 Requires `showDetails` to be set to `true`.
 False by default.

+### units
+Array of strings describing units that can be generated.
+Default is `["sludge", "thickSludge", "archer", "captive", "wizard"]`.

+### actions
+Array of strings describing actions available to the player.
+Default is `["attack", "bind", "detonate", "explode", "pivot", "rescue", "rest", "shoot", "walk"]`.

+### senses
+Array of strings describing senses  available to the player.
+Default is `["directionOf", "directionOfStairs", "distanceOf", "feel", "health", "listen", "look"]`.

+### players
+Array of strings that specifies what players should take part in competition.
+Defaults to all players available in `/players` directory.

+### levels
+Array of numbers in the interval 1...`numLevels` that specifies what levels should be used in the competition.
+Defaults to all `numLevels` generated levels.